dotnet/csharplang/proposals/lambda-method-group-defaults.md

   return f(new[] { p });
 }
 ```
-Following this change, code of this nature would cease to compile.
+Following this change, code of this nature would cease to compile in .NET SDK 7.0.200 or later.

 ```csharp
 void WriteInt(int i = 0) {